 "Each one should test his own actions.
 Then he can take pride in himself, without comparing himself to somebody else, for each one should carry his own load."1

-A Daily Encounter reader whom I shall call Mary, grew up in a very dysfunctional home where there was alcoholism and severe abuse.
+There was a lady I knew who grew up in a very dysfunctional home where there was alcoholism and severe abuse.
 And now, as an adult, like thousands of others, she is unable to say no to her children and to all who come to her for help.
 Consequently, she struggles with false guilt, feels hurt and angry because of people who use her, and, among other troubling issues, is deeply in debt.

 When our lives are in chaos, it's normal to feel depressed and troubled.
 As one counselor said, "When we have unresolved problems, God is merciful—he gives us symptoms.
 The purpose of miserable symptoms is to motivate us to seek help.

 So Mary's first step for healing and recovery was her admitting, "I have a problem.
 I need help."

 Many of us have a hard time saying no because we want everyone to like (love) us and that is an unrealistic goal.

 The truth is when we don't have healthy boundaries (the ability to say no), people use us because they know we are a pushover and, as such, they don't respect us, let alone love or like us.
 Wanting everyone to like/love us comes from our own love-deprivation hunger (mostly from our family background) and our subsequent insecurity.
 Consequently, we need to work not only on building healthy boundaries but also on our self-concept.
 In fact, it is nigh on impossible to maintain healthy boundaries unless we also work on rebuilding a healthy self-concept and good old-fashioned self-respect.